bengrunfeld/study-notes/relational_database.md

 **Relational Modelling** – is planning the construction of your database, aka creating a blueprint for the database.
 **Data Modelling** – Describes business rules as data inputs and outputs **ERD** – Entity Relationship Diagram.
 A method of diagraming relationships in a database.
+**Self-Join Table** – When one table is the parent to itself (e.g. managers who are employees are still managers of other employees)
+**Global Fields** – not a type of field, but rather are a field that have the option to be globally stored.
+By choosing a field with Global Storage, the field value will be shared by every record in the table (globally).
+These will be specific to each users session.